paulnebel/paulnebel.github.io/_posts/2020-07-01-walk-a-mile-in-their-shoes.md

 Some of the [Value Proposition (VP) Sessions][vp-sessions]{:target="_blank"} I have facilitated recently have made me realise that a significant number of founders are approaching the process from the wrong perspective.

 It's completely understandable that an entrepreneur would be deeply immersed in thinking about their business solution and how it can be brought to life.
 The problem comes when they become more interested in the solution than the problem.
-This point of view encourages them to condiser the jobs, pains and gains they are addressing from their *own* point of view and not from the *customers'* point of view.
+This point of view encourages them to consider the jobs, pains and gains they are addressing from their *own* point of view and not from the *customers'* point of view.
 This, in turn, can result in misleading insights.

 As a facilitator it's really important to keep reminding founders that the problem they are solving is the most important issue and not the features of the solution that they want to implement.
 Thinking like the customer can help founders turn what might seem to be a pain for them into a gain for the customer.